-Microsoft Azure SQL Database service protects all databases with an automated backup that is retained for a minimum of 35 days.
+Microsoft Azure SQL Database service protects all databases with an automated backup that is retained for a maximum of 35 days.
 Backup files are always encrypted and stored in geo-redundant storage containers to ensure availability for disaster recovery purposes.
 Full backups are taken every week, differential backups every day, and log backups every 5 minutes.
 The first full backup is scheduled immediately after a database is created.
 Normally this completes within 30 minutes but it can take longer.
 If a database is already big, then the first full backup may take longer to complete.
 After the first full backup, all further backups are scheduled automatically and managed silently in the background.
 The exact timing of full and differential backups is determined by the system to balance the overall load.

 User authorization and authentication security